ahmadjoya/ahmad-quno-challange-frontend/README.md

 ## Objectives

-As mentioned, we want to assess your expertise as a Javascript developer and give you a small taste of what we do here at Quno.

-Here is what you need to deliver:

-1. A Frontend application that follows both product, design and technical requirements.
+1. Create a Frontend application that follows both product, design and technical requirements.
-2. A document briefly explaining your decisions, especially if you deviated from any specific point on the specs.
+2. Create a document briefly explaining your decisions, especially if you deviated from any specific point on the specs.

+## Grading

 This is how we will be grading your challenge: